ehan03/cpsc-381-final-project/README.md

 pip install -r requirements.txt
 ```

-3. Run the Jupyter notebook `walkthrough.ipynb` to see the project in action.
+3. Run the Jupyter notebook `walkthrough.ipynb` inside the `notebooks` folder to see the project in action and replicate the results presented in the report.

 ---
 Please check out [UFC-Predict](https://github.com/ehan03/UFC-Predict), a work in progress that this project builds on.